All Fowled Up: Plot

-Foghorn Leghorn, as usual, sneaks up on the Barnyard Dawg, lifts his tail and spanks him with a wooden board; when the chase begins, Foghorn leads Dawg over a well, which Dawg—when his rope reaches its limit—falls into, taking his kennel with him.
+Foghorn Leghorn, as usual, sneaks up on the Barnyard Dawg, lifts his tail and spanks him with a wooden board; when the chase begins, Foghorn leads Dawg over a well, which Dawg—when his rope reaches its limit—falls into, taking his kennel with him, after which Foghorn remarks, "love that dawg!"
 After Dawg bails all the water out following this, he sneaks up on Foghorn and attacks him while the rooster is asleep.
-Foghorn, believing that Dawg is "lower than a snake full of buckshot", remarks that he could pay a visit to him and "gently break him in two with my good right arm!" before his arm muscles turn slack.
-He resolves to do some exercises to build them up.
+Foghorn decides that he should pay a visit to Dawg and "gently break him in two with my good right arm!", but the muscles in his arm suddenly hang limp when he attempts to flex it.
+Realizing he's getting flabby, he decides to do some exercises to build his muscles up.

-While he is doing push-ups, however, he sees a chicken with unusually short legs passing by.
+As he starts doing some push-ups, however, he sees a chicken with unusually short legs passing by.
 When he picks up the chicken, he uncovers Henery Hawk, who then tries to take Foghorn.
 In response, Foghorn sends Henery on a wild ride on a plate.
 It flies over to the Dawg's kennel who, panicked by the sight of "A flying saucer!
-Little man from Mars!", hides in and barricades his kennel.
+Little man from Mars!", hides in his kennel which he barricades shut.
 Henery ends up flying through a hole in the back of the kennel, causing Dawg to burst through its roof.

 Dawg picks the chicken hawk up and Henery explains that Foghorn is responsible.
 When Dawg informs Henery that Foghorn is a chicken as they see the rooster doing pull-ups, Dawg convinces him to put Foghorn in a cooking pot and cook him.
 When Henery does so, the heat from the fire causes Foghorn to rocket out in pain and crash-land into some trash, where the rooster quickly figures out Dawg was responsible for what had just happened ("I ju- I say, I just know that marble-headed mongrel is back of all this!").